DigitalBitsOrg/go/tools/xdb-archivist/README.md

   -c, --concurrency int   number of files to operate on concurrently (default 32) -n, --dryrun            describe file-writes, but do not perform any -f, --force             overwrite existing files
-  -h, --help              help for stellar-archivist
+  -h, --help              help for xdb-archivist
       --high int          last ledger to act on (default 4294967295) --last int          number of recent ledgers to act on (default -1) --low int           first ledger to act on